hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = How to set hCaptcha language programmatically? =

-On multilingual sites it is needed to set hCaptcha language depending on the current page language.
+hCaptcha defaults to using the user's language as reported by the browser.
+However, on multilingual sites you can override this to set the hCaptcha language to match the current page language.
 For this, you can use the following filter:

 `
 /**